wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 <a id="ask-the-ai"></a>

-## 🤖 Ask the AI — Component Mastery
+## 🤖 Ask the AI — Building Game Components

 You just created your first reusable React component with props, styling, and click handlers — excellent work!